ChatPose: Chatting about 3D Human Pose: Method

 \subsection{Reasoning about Human Pose}

-Following training in human pose estimation, text-to-pose generation, and a multi-modal instruction-following dataset, our fine-tuned model is now equipped to handle these diverse tasks simultaneously.
-It is capable of estimating SMPL poses from single images, generating poses based on detailed descriptions, and facilitating question-and-answer conversations.
-Remarkably, we discovered that even without integrating SMPL pose into multi-turn conversations or linking complex phrases with SMPL pose, our model demonstrates a {\em zero-shot} capability for reasoning about human poses within multi-turn dialogues.
+After training, our model is capable of estimating SMPL poses from single images, generating poses based on detailed descriptions, and facilitating question-and-answer conversations.
+Remarkably, even without integrating SMPL pose into multi-turn conversations or linking complex phrases with SMPL pose, our model demonstrates a {\em zero-shot} capability for reasoning about human poses within multi-turn dialogues.
 This suggests that the model is able to interweave reasoning and world knowledge with the SMPL pose representation.
 Therefore, in addition to conventional evaluation approaches for human pose and generation tasks, we introduce two new tasks that require reasoning skills: Speculative Pose Generation and Reasoning-based Pose Estimation.
 These new tasks leverage the model's ability to apply reasoning in the context of human pose analysis.

 \textbf{Speculative Pose Generation (SPG).} In this task, rather than using explicit pose descriptions from the text-to-pose generation dataset, users pose indirect questions about a person's state, requiring the LLM to deduce and generate the appropriate pose.
 For instance, a user might ask, ``\texttt{{USER}}: \texttt{\{descriptions\_implicit\}}, \texttt{ can you give the SMPL pose of this person?} \texttt{{ASSISTANT}}: \texttt{ Sure, it is} \texttt{<POSE>}."
 Here, \texttt{\{description\_implicit\}} represents speculative queries such as ``This man is proposing marriage, what pose might he be in?".
 This kind of inquiry requires an understanding of global concepts such as ``marriage" and the capacity to logically deduce the individual's pose, followed by the generation of SMPL pose parameters.
 To create an evaluation dataset, we use pose descriptions from the PoseScript~\cite{posescript} dataset as a source.
 We then query GPT4 to reformulate these descriptions into questions about the activities associated with each pose, generating a total of 20k responses, of which 780 examples are used for evaluation.
 These responses are then manually reviewed and corrected as needed.